-Golfers at all levels struggle with reading greens properly for a number of reasons.
-Much of it has to do with the fact that there is not a whole lot of information out there, and much of it is simply not true.
+Golfers at all levels struggle with reading greens properly for several reasons.
+Much of it has to do with the fact that there is not a whole lot of information out there, and much of it is not valid.

 Mark Sweeney, the founder of AimPoint Express, sought to provide a factual solution to this problem.
-As someone with a background in software development, he thought there must be a way to solve the issue of reading greens properly with technology.
-Using sophisticated computer models, and analyzing hundreds of thousands of putts, he came up with a system based on scientific data that was able to accurately predict where a putt would break, and how much.
+As someone with a background in software development, he thought there must be a way to solve the issue of reading greens correctly with technology.
+Using sophisticated computer models, and analyzing hundreds of thousands of putts, he came up with a system based on scientific data that was able to predict where a putt would break accurately, and how much.

 The first iteration of AimPoint Golf was seen as too technical, and the critics claimed that it was too hard to understand and implement on the course.
 This is why AimPoint Express was invented, and since then it seems like this putting system has started to take off.

 To date, more than 50,000 golfers have learned from AimPoint Golf.
 There are over 300 certified instructors worldwide, 250 touring professionals, 45 worldwide wins, and three #1 players that have used the system, including Lydia Ko and Adam Scott.